 The corporate world is filled with Belforts who use money to make themselves invincible, to conquer the world and eviscerate enemies.
 In other words, one reason our planet is all screwed up is because there are so many insecure money, power, and esteem addicts driven to score dopamine squirts in their brains.

 If that sounds insane it’s because it is insane.
-Not because it might sound ridiculous to suggest that neurotransmitters control behavior.
+Not because it’s ridiculous to explain how neurotransmitters control behavior.
 Because we live in a society that considers money addiction normal, acceptable, and even admirable despite the fact that money addiction is about as commendable as morphine addiction.

 On a more upbeat note, I’d like to thank Mr. Scorsese for bringing The Wolf of Wall Street to the big screen.
 In addition to being an entertaining, educational, controversial, thought-provoking, sometimes hysterical, often depressing comedy/mockumentary, The Wolf offers valuable insights into how dopamine manipulates behavior and why there are so many dopamine addicts destroying environments, economies, and lives.